 You’re argumentative.
-For example, right now you’re upset that you didn’t get a promotion and you’re asking for concrete examples of what you can do better.
-I really don’t want to get into the nitty-gritty and you should trust my judgment anyways.
+For example, right now you’re upset that you didn’t get a promotion, and you’re asking for concrete examples of what you can do better.
+I really don’t want to get into the nitty-gritty.
+You should just trust my judgment.

 You’re not a team player.
-If you’d just wait a few years, there will be some great opportunities here for you, we need you in this role right now.
+If you’d just wait a few years, there will be some great opportunities here for you.
+We need you in your current role right now.

 You aren’t good at promoting yourself.
 I mean, toot your own horn a little!